martinthomson/registry-advice/draft-thomson-registry-advice.md

 discourages use of the registry, which can harm interoperability.

-If a registry has a designated expert, define a narrow set of conditions for rejection of registration applications (see {{security}} for some simple criteria).
+If a registry has a designated expert, define a narrow set of conditions for rejection of registration applications (see {{security}} for a sample criterion).
 This encourages approval of registrations and can made the task of the expert easier.